 Although the Nehmer Court Orders are favorable to Vietnam veterans and their survivors, VA disability rules are complex and these claims are not automatic.
-The Berry Law Firm advocates aggressively and tirelessly for military veterans who served in Vietnam and family members of deceased vets who could be entitled to survivor claims.
+Berry Law advocates aggressively and tirelessly for military veterans who served in Vietnam and family members of deceased vets who could be entitled to survivor claims.

 We can determine if your condition qualifies for retroactive benefits under the Nehmer rules.
 Call us at (888) 883-2483 or contact us online.
 We handle VA disability claims and appeals throughout the United States.